geek-is-stupid/geek-is-stupid.github.io/_posts/2019-03-3-how-to-render-images-video-for-app-review-itunes-connect.md

 ```

-**📛 One or nore of your app previews have audio that is not two-channel, no-surround stereo**
+**📛 One or nore of your app previews have audio that is not two-channel, no-surround stereo.
+For more information, see the Developer Help.**

 <img width="713" alt="screen shot 2019-03-03 at 11 30 12 am" src="https://user-images.githubusercontent.com/6329656/53690989-cbd3d100-3da7-11e9-8402-a944cd3966fd.png">